nickhsine/test_docker_compose/README.md

 ```

 ### test
+Since you saw the docker-compose fully processing,

-Open browser and hit `localhost:3000/`
+and then you could open browser and hit `localhost:3000/`

 ### source code
 * [FE source code](https://github.com/nickhsine/test_frontend.git)